-It is akin to the arl2 function of Endymion (see section 5.5) from which it differs mainly in the way systems are represented: a polynomial representation is used in Endymion, while RARL2 uses realizations, this being very interesting in certain cases.
+It is akin to the arl2 function of Endymion (see section 5.5) from which it differs mainly in the way systems are represented: a polynomial representation is used in Endymion, while RARL2 uses realizations.
 It is implemented in Matlab.
-This software handles multi-variable systems (with several inputs and several outputs), and uses a parametrization that has the following advantages
+This software handles multi-variable systems (with several inputs and several outputs), and uses a parametrization with the following advantages:

-- it incorporates the stability requirement in a built-in manner, - it allows the use of differential tools, - it is well-conditioned, and computationally cheap.
+- it incorporates the stability requirement in a built-in manner, - it allows the use of differential tools, - it is well-conditioned, and computationally efficient.